 I was skeptical.
 Would I be able to “connect” with my patients, to recognize all the subtle nuances that are so crucial to diagnose and treat patients?
 As psychiatrists, we have no blood tests, procedures or sophisticated means to make a diagnosis.
 We rely on self report, on our own perceptions and clinical judgment.

-The experience montanathere was fascinating and I feel like I really made a difference.
+The experience there was fascinating and I feel like I really made a difference.
 Instead of driving for 3-4 hours or waiting months for an appointment, they came to me.
 I wrote this poem to convey my thoughts about my work there.

 1217 Miles Between Us